 Stand Under the Arc de Triomphe

-Eat a classic Paris Lunch on the Seine
+Eat a classic Parisian Lunch on the Seine

 Alongside the Eiffel Tower, the Seine is quintessential Paris!
 The river runs throughout the city and is a lovely spot for lunch.
 While Paris is dotted with dozens of riverside cafes, sometimes the BYOB lunch option is best for your experience (and budget!)
 Grab a baguette and a bottle of wine and enjoy France’s favorite river.